 This post contains affiliate links.
-My tickets to the 2017 Oktoberfest Brisbane were provided.
+My tickets to the 2017 Oktoberfest Brisbane were gifted to me as I was working on the event.

 Oktoberfest Brisbane is SO family friendly.
 It runs over two consecutive weekends every October at the Brisbane Showgrounds.
-In 2018, Oktoberfest Brisbane runs 5th – 7th October and 12-14th October.
+This year, Oktoberfest Brisbane runs 11-13th October and 18-20th October 2019.
 Sundays are the main family days though as they are a lot quieter which makes it so much easier to get around, find tables and get on the rides.
-Kids under 18 go in free every day of the festival, but on Sundays they also get two free rides which definitely saves money if you have a big family.
+Kids under 18 usually go in free every day of the festival, but on Sundays they also get two free rides which definitely saves money if you have a big family (check current ticket prices for latest details as this information was correct when this post was originally published).

 Oktoberfest Brisbane is a really family-friendly event.
 Yes, there is beer too but on the Sunday we attended it was packed with families having a good time.
 I personally had a great time BECAUSE we took our kids and got to enjoy it through them.
 They can’t stop talking about how much they enjoyed themselves and they even got me to send in lots of photos to their teacher so they can do show and tell about it.